Odhynn/Naerk/content/Places/Heyarosh.md

 > > | --- | --- |
 > > | Location | Western [[Tarhelm]] |

 Heyarosh is the western part of the [[Tarhelm]] mountain range.
 It is home to numerous orc clans, as well as stone giant families.
-Thus, it is considered to be one of the most dangerous regions of [[Northern Darrok]].
+Thus, it is considered to be one of the most dangerous regions of [[North Darrok]].